-Standard Weight Calculator: Calculate the standard body weight for men and women using Devine’s formula based on height, weight and sex
+Standard Weight Calculator: Calculate and find the standard body weight for men and women using Devine’s formula, which is based on height, weight, and sex.

 Author : Xavier